labbltd/dx-api-explorer/README.md

 * Client ID and Client Secret: obtained from the OAuth 2.0 client registration.
 * User ID and Password: for [a supported user](https://docs.pega.com/bundle/dx-api/page/platform/dx-api/security-settings-v2.html).

 Note that you will see information about the connection call in the debug window.
-This window will continuously updated itself with each call.
+This window will continuously update itself with each call.
 This shows you how to chain together DX API calls to get work done.

 ### Working through a case